 Frame for impact.
 Presenting small works in large mats and gallery style frames gives them presence Minimal frames with or without mats enhance modern art, traditional artworks often call for decorative frames and multilayered mats or a mat with fillet, paintings may use a combination of stacked frames, liners and or fillets.

 Establish a Horizontal Axis.
 This plan works best for three pieces of art or more.
-The horizontal axis runs from side to side through the center piece, at the midpoint.
-First hang the center piece where you want it, then hang the flanking pieces so that their midpoints line up along the horizontal axis.
+The horizontal axis runs from side to side through the centrepiece, at the midpoint.
+First, hang the centrepiece where you want it, then hang the flanking pieces so that their midpoints line up along the horizontal axis.

 Horizontal Alignment – Example A